-Another way to protect against cancer is to get vaccinated against HPV, the Human Papillomavirus.
+The main risk factor for developing cervical cancer is being exposed to the sexually transmitted human papilloma virus (HPV) that can infect the cervix.
+Thus, another way to protect against cancer is to get vaccinated against HPV.
 It is the most common sexually transmitted infection with more than 40 types of HPV contracted through sexual intercourse, genital skin-to-skin contact and oral sex.
-They can infect the genital areas of men and women, including the penis, vulva, vagina, cervix, rectum and anus.
+And although most people who are exposed to HPV will clear the virus through the immune system response, persistent HPV, can lead to multiple cancers.
+These cancers affect both sexes and include the penis, vulva, vagina, cervix, rectum, anus and throat.

 Spread health and wellness, share this post!